thisaltennakoon/PlatformForCrowdsourcedDataAnnotation/README.md

 The main objective of this study is to develop a web-based system where users (crowdsourced) of the system can participate in the data annotation and data generation tasks.
 As the initial phase, the system will focus only on image and text data.
 But, the system can be developed in a generalized manner so it can be extended to other forms of data such as audio/video.

-&#9632;Data Annotation : Data annotation is the task of labeling data.
+<h4>Data Annotation</h4> : Data annotation is the task of labeling data.
 		Eg : Given an image, the user annotates whether the image is a picture of a cat or a picture of a dog.

 &#9632;Data Generation : Data generation can be considered as providing examples/data instances related to a class.